pitthexai/IEEE_ICHI_EBAICWorkshop/README.md

-# The First International Workshop on Ethics and Bias of Artificial Intelligence in Clinical Applications (EBAIC 2023)
+# The First International Workshop on Ethics and Bias of Artificial Intelligence in Clinical Applications (<a href="https://pittnail.github.io/EBAIC" target="_blank">EBAIC 2023</a>)
 # Tutorial/Hackathon at <a href="https://ieeeichi.github.io/ICHI2023" target="_blank">ICHI 2023</a>

 ## Track II: Medical Imaging